UpGado/upgado.github.io/_posts/2018-08-16-simulink-model-bathtub.md

 $$ D.WO = D.A * sqrt(2gh) $$

-Finally, we multiply this value by the position of the drain knob, which effectively reduces the area of the drain:
+Then, we multiply this value by the position of the drain knob, which effectively reduces the area of the drain:

 $$ D.WO = D.O * D.A * sqrt(2gh) $$

+Finally, we use these two water volume rates to calculate the volume of the water in the bathtub.
+This is done by integrating the difference between the two values by time:

+$$ B.V = \int_{t=0}^{t} P.WO(t) - D.WO(t) dt + C $$

 # "Coding" in Simulink